-3.3 The Vice President for Finance and Administration and Treasurer
+3.3 The Executive Vice President for Finance and Administration

-\The Vice President for Finance and Administration and Treasurer, reporting to the President, is responsible for management of, within prescribed policy, assets, debt, financial accounting and reporting, financial long-range planning, budgeting, fee and price establishment, finance and business service operations, and the physical facilities and plant operations of the College.
-Finance and business service operations include the Controller's Office, Budget Office, Procurement, and Business Services, which oversees insurance, campus dining, childcare, the College Store, Event Scheduling, the College Post Office, and Print and Copy Services.
-Units responsible for architectural and construction services also report to the Vice President for Finance and Administration.
-The Vice President for Finance and Administration performs such other duties as are assigned by the President of the College and at the direction of the Board of Trustees' Committee on Audit, Committee on Financial Policy, and Committee on Grounds and

-Buildings.
-The Vice President ensures compliance with terms and conditions of endowment and restricted funds and funds held by the College in a fiduciary capacity, as well as the examination of financial accounts and records by independent auditors.
-The Vice President is the Secretary of the Board of Trustees' Committees on Audit, Financial Policy, and Grounds and Buildings.
-The Vice President for Finance and Administration and Treasurer serves at the pleasure of the President and of the Board.
-[Rev. 1998, 1999, 2000, 2002, 2003, 2006, 2007, 2009.
-2015, 2017, 2018, 2020] [Revised per Provost at request of Vice President for Finance and Administration and Treasurer]
+The Executive Vice President for Finance and Administration, reporting to the President, is responsible for management of, within prescribed policy, assets, debt, financial accounting and reporting, financial long-range planning, budgeting, fee and price establishment, finance and business service operations, human resources, public safety, and the physical facilities and plant operations of the College.
+The Executive Vice President for Finance and Administration is also responsible for coordinating all legal issues and compliance matters at the College, for overseeing all personnel and benefits issues, and for performing other duties as assigned by the President.
+Finance and business service operations include the Controller's Office, Budget Office, and Business Services, which oversees procurement, insurance, campus dining, childcare, the College Store, Event Scheduling, the College Post Office, Print and Copy Services, and the Lafayette Inn.
+Units responsible for architectural and construction services also report to the Executive Vice President for Finance and Administration.
+The Executive Vice President for Finance and Administration performs such other duties as are assigned by the President of the College and at the direction of the Board of Trustees' Committee on Audit, Committee on Financial Policy, and Committee on Grounds and Buildings.
+The Executive Vice President ensures compliance with terms and conditions of endowment and restricted funds and funds held by the College in a fiduciary capacity, as well as the examination of financial accounts and records by independent auditors.
+The Executive Vice President is the Secretary of the Board of Trustees' Committees on Audit, Financial Policy, and Grounds and Buildings.
+The Executive Vice President for Finance and Administration serves at the pleasure of the President and of the Board, [Rev. 1998, 1999, 2000, 2002, 2003, 2006, 2007, 2009, 2015, 2017, 2018, 2020, 2023; Rev. per Provost at request of Executive Vice President for Finance and Administration]

-\3.3.1 The Associate Vice President for Finance and Business, reporting to the Vice President for Finance and Administration, provides strategic leadership for the development of long-ranged and operating budgets, capital planning, treasury, and debt management.
-The Associate Vice President oversees the financial services team including the controller, procurement, payroll, accounts payable, student accounts, budget, financial systems, and business services, which includes campus dining, childcare, print and copy services, insurance, rental properties, post office, event scheduling, and the College Store.
+3.3.1 The Associate Vice President for Finance and Business, reporting to the Executive Vice President for Finance and Administration, provides strategic leadership for the development of long-ranged and operating budgets, capital planning, treasury, and debt management.
+The Associate Vice President oversees the financial services team including the controller, payroll, accounts payable, student accounts, budget, financial systems, and business services, which includes procurements, campus dining, childcare, print and copy services, insurance, rental properties, post office, event scheduling, The Lafayette Inn, and the College Store.
 [Rev. 2009, 2013.
-2015, 2017, 2020] [Revised per Provost at request of Vice President for Finance and Administration and Treasurer]
+2015, 2017, 2020, 2023; Rev. per Provost at request of Executive Vice President for Finance and Administration]

-\Finance and Business seeks to provide exceptional and continuously improving services that strengthen Lafayette College's stewardship, operational effectiveness, and community of learning.
+Finance and Business seeks to provide exceptional and continuously improving services that strengthen Lafayette College's stewardship, operational effectiveness, and community of learning.
 This is achieved by fostering partnerships with the campus community; providing a leadership role in the development and support of college planning efforts; and improving administrative processes through technology and redesign to create efficient, accurate, and timely business processes and services.
-[Added per Provost at request of Vice President for Finance and Administration and Treasurer]
+[Added per Provost at request of Vice President for Finance and Administration]